hubba180/sched_code_challenge/README.md

 ### Requirements

 All tools that you would use in your day to day job are fair game.
 Google is your friend.
-Take three simulated Database dumps (Sessions, Speakers, Join table) which are stored in the repo as CSV files.
-Combine the data and sort these session by the speaker name.
-Either first or last name is fine.
-Speakers may not all have last names.
+Take three simulated Database dumps (Sessions, Speakers, Join table) which are stored in the repo as SQL files.
+Combine the data and sort these sessions by the speaker's last name.
+Your output does not need to follow the example given above, verbatim.

-If needed, make your best assumption and explain how/why.
+If needed, make your best assumptions and explain how/why.